Chart Color Schemes

 Meadowbank is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Meadowbank's population is culturally diverse, with 60.1% speaking a language other than English at home and 61.3% born overseas.
-Christianity is the predominant religion in Meadowbank, comprising 37.9%.
-Hinduism is overrepresented compared to Greater Sydney, making up 8.6% of Meadowbank's population.
+Meadowbank has one of the highest levels of cultural diversity in the country, with 60.1% of its residents speaking a language other than English at home and 61.3% born overseas.
+Christianity is the predominant religion in Meadowbank, comprising 37.9% of the population.
+Hinduism, however, is notably overrepresented compared to Greater Sydney, making up 8.6% of Meadowbank's population versus 4.3%.

 Frequently Asked Questions - Diversity